 Do you want to live your life in a way that makes the world a better place for others?
 The Changemaker Scholars program at Drake University can help you do just that.
 Built upon the principles of leadership, entrepreneurship, and civic engagement, this four-year academic and community engagement program will give students the skills and experience to help address societal issues.

 Changemaker Scholars will learn alongside each other in the classroom and community for their first-year through senior year at Drake.
-They’ll have access to experts in the community, hands-on learning opportunities with start-ups and non-profits, and education in entrepreneurism, leadership and civic engagement.
+They’ll have access to experts in the community, hands-on learning opportunities with start-ups and non-profits, and education in civic engagement, leadership and entrepreneurism.
 They’ll take what they learn and put it to work in their communities through mission-driven work.
 They’ll lead a vibrant life of service as part of the Drake campus community through volunteering, mentoring and leadership, and modeling the spirit of Drake’s inspiration statement: Together we transform lives and strengthen communities.

 This program is open to entering first-year students in any major who have been admitted to Drake.
-Applications for 2023-2024 will open this Fall.
+Applications for 2023-2024 are now open.
+Please apply for this program using the same login credentials as your Drake application.
 Interested students should apply by Feb.
 8. (Late applications will not be accepted).
 Students may be asked for an interview.

 Requirements for Participation: